onecommon-dev/my-notes/linux/artixlinux/README.md

 sudo rc-update add grub-btrfsd default sudo rc-service grub-btrfsd start
 ```
-We'll need to run `grub-btrfs` at least once initially to setup `grub`
+We should run the below commands manually once initially to setup `grub` with any snapshots that we created with `timeshift` prior to installing `grub-btrfs`
 ```
-grub-btrfs
+sudo /etc/grub.d/41_snapshots-btrfs
+grub-mkconfig -o /boot/grub/grub.cfg
 ```

 ### Installing Steam